base-org/contract-deployments/mainnet/2024-11-18-increase-max-gas-limit/README.md

 3. Verify that the nonce is incremented for your multisig.

-If you are an OP signer - the OP Foundation Multisig should be under the "GnosisSafeProxy" at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`:
+If you are an OP signer - the OP Foundation Multisig should be under the "GnosisSafeProxy" at address `0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`: Double confirm with [Base Contracts](https://docs.base.org/docs/base-contracts/#base-mainnet-1) `L1 Nested Safe Signer (Optimism)`

 ```
 Key: 0x0000000000000000000000000000000000000000000000000000000000000005